ZhengYeah/JRR/ARTIFACT-EVALUATION.md

 ### Testing the Environment (Only for Functional and Reproduced Badges)

-To verify your environment is set up correctly, run any `.m` script from the repository.
+To verify your environment is set up correctly, choose arbitrary `.m` script in the `\reproduction` folder and click the green "Run" button in the toolbar.
 If prompted by a dialog box to change the current folder, click "Change Folder" to proceed.

 ## Artifact Evaluation (Only for Functional and Reproduced badges)